cs411-alawini/fa24-cs411-team076-CharlieSQL/docs/ER-Explanation.md

 We have 5 total entities in our ER model: User, Past and Current Conditions, Biometrics, Diagnosis, and Lifestyle.

-User is the only strong entity in the dataset, with everything else being a weak entity dependent on User.
+User is the only strong entity in the dataset, with everything else being a weak entity dependent on User because they explain different things about the user.
 The entities are separate from each other based on their domains and categories.

 For example, User stores a user’s ID as its primary key (listed as PatientId in the ER, but essentially any distinguishing ID will suffice), age, gender, and country make up a user’s “personal” profile.